rafspiny/emm/README.md

 EMM is a software to evaluate the performance degradation in relational databases.

 ## The idea
-After the talk from [Charly Batista](https://fosdem.org/2024/schedule/event/fosdem-2024-3601-reducing-costs-and-improving-performance-with-data-modeling-in-postgres/) at [FOSDEM24](https://fosdem.org/2024/), I was intrigued by the idea of having a tool to help a person to design a DB table with some optimization in mind.
+After the talk from [Charly Batista](https://fosdem.org/2024/schedule/event/fosdem-2024-3601-reducing-costs-and-improving-performance-with-data-modeling-in-postgres/) at [FOSDEM24](https://fosdem.org/2024/), I was intrigued by the idea of having a tool to help a person designing a DB table with some optimizations in mind.

 The idea is fairly simple.
-Given a DDL, the tool can create multiple schemas with different permutation of the order of the table's columns.
+Given a table DDL, the tool creates a schema for the table under scrutiny and then creates multiple tables with different permutations of the table's columns.

-At this stage, the tool can populate the table, across the permutation schemas, so that we can
+At this stage, the tool can populate the tables, across the permutation schemas, so that we can
 * analyze the improvements on the file system
 * run workloads and analyze the (likely) performance improvements

 ## Recognition
 The name is a tribute to an old friend of mine.
 Emmanuel Granatiello.
 He passed away too early.
 He has been an extraordinary person.
 Caring, empathetic, curious, rooted in his community, an hacker.
 He has been and is greatly missed.
+[Charly Batista](https://fosdem.org/2024/schedule/event/fosdem-2024-3601-reducing-costs-and-improving-performance-with-data-modeling-in-postgres/) for giving the talk.

 ## Notes
-The initial release encompasses PSQL only.
+The initial release encompasses PSQL only and it is written as I would be vibe coding.
+Whatever that means.

 ## How EMM works
 The `docker-compose` file defines two services:
-* db
+* `emm-db`
-* emm-cli
+* `emm-cli`

 You can bring up the services with your usual command for docker compose.
 Here we assume that you have a recent version, so `docker compose` instead of `docker-compose`.